 The first step in burn management is to remove the individual from the source of the burning.
-Of course, in order to do this safely, it must be done so that the rescuing individual doesn't become a victim as well.
+Of course, it must be done to do this safely so that the rescuing individual doesn't become a victim.
 Burning clothing must be removed, including watches and jewelry.
-If available, pour water on the burned area to cool it, making sure the individual does not become hypothermic.
-This is done by frequently measuring the body's core temperature, stopping the procedure if the patient becomes too hypothermic.
+If available, pour water on the burned area to cool it, ensuring the individual does not become hypothermic.
+This is done by frequently measuring the body's core temperature and stopping the procedure if the patient becomes too hypothermic.
 Don't use ice packs or ice as this can damage the tissue.

-If the burn is chemical, rinse off any chemical liquid or brush off any chemical powder.
-Wear gloves so as to avoid getting the chemical on yourself.
+Rinse off any chemical liquid or brush off any chemical powder if the burn is chemical.
+Wear gloves to avoid getting the chemical on yourself.
 It is not a good idea to neutralize the chemical using another chemical as this can generate heat which can further damage tissue.
 If the burn is electrical, shut off the electrical source before removing the person from the site.

 The primary survey should look into whether or not there has been a lung or airway exposure through inhalation of hot gases.
 All victims should be given 100 percent humidified oxygen by mask whether or not there is evidence of exposure to the airway with smoke.
 Progressive hoarseness, if present, could mean the presence of airway obstruction, indicating the need for an airway.

-Before the swelling becomes too severe, a ventilator tube should be inserted properly into the victim's trachea.
-The chest should be observed to make sure it is expanding with each breath.
+Before the swelling becomes too severe, a ventilator tube should be appropriately inserted into the victim's trachea.
+The chest should be observed to make sure it expands with each breath.

-In the secondary survey, the patient may need to be placed in a cervical collar or backboard to protect this area from non-burn related injuries.
-The emergency medical technician should establish an IV access as soon as possible before swelling interferes with getting an IV in.
-An IV solution is given at 500 ml per hour for those over the age of 14 because a great deal of fluid from the blood vessels will leave these areas to go to the burned areas and the patient can go into shock.
+The patient may need to be placed in a cervical collar or backboard to protect this area from non-burn-related injuries in the secondary survey.
+The emergency medical technician should establish IV access as soon as possible before swelling interferes with getting an IV in.
+An IV solution is given at 500 ml per hour for those over the age of 14 because a great deal of fluid from the blood vessels will leave these areas to go to the burned areas, and the patient can go into shock.

 Unless the burn happens close to a burn center, the patient will be transported to the nearest facility that can handle the situation.
-The evaluation is a lot like the pre-hospital evaluation with the exception that there are more resources to assess the patient with.
+The evaluation is a lot like the pre-hospital evaluation, except that there are more resources to assess the patient with.
 X-rays can be done to make sure there aren't any broken bones.
 If a good airway has not been established in the pre-hospital phase, it should be done at this time.
-A thorough history, including the time of the incidence, the nature of the incidence, and past medical history can be obtained while arrangements are made for transport to a burn center.
+A thorough history, including the time of the incidence, the nature of the incidence, and past medical history, can be obtained.
+At the same time, arrangements are made for transport to a burn center.

-An examination of all the major pulses should take place at the initial facility, especially if the burns are circumferential around the trunk or limbs.
-Perform an escharotomy immediately if pulses are absent by palpation or by Doppler ultrasound detection so that the burned area does not constrict the trunk or extremity, slowing or limiting the blood flow to distal areas.
+An examination of all the major pulses should occur at the initial facility, especially if the burns are circumferential around the trunk or limbs.
+Perform an escharotomy immediately if pulses are absent by palpation or Doppler ultrasound detection so that the burned area does not constrict the trunk or extremity, slowing or limiting the blood flow to distal areas.

-At the initiating facility, the patient should have IV access, a nasogastric tube in place, a Foley catheter in place and a body temperature that is steadily between 38 and 39 degrees Celsius.
-The use of narcotic pain relieve during transportation should be discontinued.
-Options for transport depend on the patient's condition as well as on the distance to be travelled.
+At the initiating facility, the patient should have IV access, a nasogastric tube in place, a Foley catheter, and a body temperature between 38 and 39 degrees Celsius.
+The use of narcotic pain relief during transportation should be discontinued.
+Options for transport depend on the patient's condition and the distance to be traveled.